mkturkcan/traffic-lights-of-new-york/README.md

 </p>

 TLoNY provides accurately labeled traffic light data suitable for training object detection models, sourced from publicly available images from Unsplash.
 The dataset captures various lighting conditions, weather scenarios, and urban environments of New York City.
+Designed for training high-precision computer vision models, it is designed to serve as one of the building blocks for developing trustworthy computer vision systems that can understand and navigate complex streetscapes.

 ## Download
 ### Dataset